-Chennupati Surya Prakash is a highly accomplished lawyer with years of legal experience.
-He currently leads our organization’s legal cell, where he is essential in advising and supporting our team with regard to legal matters.
+Chennupati Surya Prakash is a seasoned lawyer with extensive legal expertise.
+Currently, he plays a crucial role as the head of our organization’s legal cell, providing essential guidance and support to our team in legal matters.

 Ganesh is a versatile and skilled reporter with the rare ability to cover a broad range of subjects and write about them in an interesting and educational way, without being constrained to a particular subject area, including business, science, and technology, as well as everything in between.